 Your vehicle has been built with an improved engine coolant (antifreeze) that allows extended maintenance intervals.
 This engine coolant (antifreeze) can be used up to five years or 102,000 miles (170 000 km) before replacement.
 To prevent reducing this extended maintenance period, it is important that you use the same engine coolant (antifreeze) throughout the life of your vehicle.

 Please review these recommendations for using Hybrid Organic Additive Technology (HOAT) engine coolant (antifreeze).

-When adding engine coolant (antifreeze), a minimum solution of 50% recommended MOPAR® Antifreeze/ Coolant Five Year/100,000 Mile Formula HOAT (Hybrid Organic Additive Technology), or equivalent, in water should be used.
-Use higher concentrations (not to exceed 70%) if temperatures below -34°F (-37°C) are anticipated.

-Use only high purity water such as distilled or deionized water when mixing the water/engine coolant (antifreeze) solution.
+When adding engine coolant (antifreeze):

+- The manufacturer recommends using MOPAR® Antifreeze/Coolant 5 Year/100,000 Mile Formula HOAT (Hybrid Organic Additive Technology) or equivalent. - Mix a minimum solution of 50% HOAT engine coolant and distilled water.
+Use higher concentrations (not to exceed 70%) if temperatures below -34°F (-37°C) are anticipated. - Use only high purity water such as distilled or deionized water when mixing the water/engine coolant (antifreeze) solution.
 The use of lower quality water will reduce the amount of corrosion protection in the engine cooling system.